OpenLiberty/iguide-bulkhead/finish/README.txt

 Initially, after each chat session opens, the browser displays the following message:
       "We are working to connect you with a financial advisor."

-The message changes after 10 seconds simulating the delay until a financial advisor is available:
+The message changes after 20 seconds simulating the delay until a financial advisor is available:
-      "You are talking to advisor <number>"
+      "You are talking to advisor <number>."

 When the maximum limit of concurrent chat requests is reached, the following message is displayed:
       "All financial advisors are currently busy.
 You are <number> in the queue."

-If the waiting queue becomes full within 10 seconds of simulating the concurrent requests, the fallback method runs and display the panel that asks the user to schedule an appointment to chat with a financial advisor.
+If the waiting queue becomes full within 20 seconds of simulating the concurrent requests, the fallback method runs and display the panel that asks the user to schedule an appointment to chat with a financial advisor.